The Silent Village: Critical reception

 On its release, the film gained a reputation as a particularly pertinent, powerful and moving short film.
 Contemporary opinion places it among the products of Jennings' most fruitful period as a director alongside Listen to Britain, Fires Were Started and A Diary for Timothy.
 Dave Berry of the British Film Institute notes: "There's a civilised reticence about Jennings' treatment...but overall (he) instinctively finds the right tone.
 A constant fear of reprisals permeates the film.
 In domestic scenes, the locals' impassivity, listening to their radios, compounds the sense of oppression.
 Stilted acting makes its own contribution.
 There are no glib, articulate spokesmen here and Jennings, using light and shadow well, suggests a stunned community awaiting the decisive blow."
 In a wider discussion of Welsh industry in film, BBC Wales said: "Jennings' penchant for understatement and striking imagery carried its own force – and the film, calling for solidarity among miners faced with the German threat to freedom, was instrumental in forging enduringly strong relationships between Czech and Welsh miners, in particular."

+The Silent Village was on a list of eight films announced as Academy Award nominees for Documentary Feature, but the Documentary Award Committee subsequently narrowed the field to five titles and the film was not included on the final ballot.